 A CDN also enhances your websites’ security from bot traffic and malware attacks.

 Siteground stores your files in isolated slots of shared servers.
 This means even when you’re on the shared server your website doesn’t share resources with other websites on the same server.
 This is something offered only in high-end hosts such as Kinsta.

 Siteground also makes your site safe from hack attacks, DDOS and malicious code as it uses a custom WAF (Web Application Firewall) and AI,.

 All web hosting plans come with a free SSL certificate.
 An SSL certificate means a website has a secure connection, so sharing confidential information like credit card numbers is safe.
-An SSL certificate also means that your site will have HTTPS instead of HTTP and will show the padlock icon on the browser.
+An SSL certificate also means that your site is going tow have HTTPS instead of HTTP and will show the padlock icon on the browser.